suchjs/vp-suchjs/docs/en/extTypes.md

 ### `:uppercase`

-Returns a string of uppercase letters, which is defined as `Such.define('uppercase','string','[65,90]')`, which is equivalent to restricting the unicode code on the basis of the string type The point range is 65 to 90, that is, capital letters.
+Returns a string of uppercase letters, which is defined as `Such.define('uppercase','string','[65,90]')`, which is equivalent to a string type with the unicode code point from 65 to 90, that is, capital letters.

 ```javascript
 Such.as(":uppercase"); // 'IGSDLD'